edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 Congratulations!
 We just got done implementing multi-turn conversations for our search bot.

 However, there's still one crucial piece missing.
-Right now we're simply forwarding the users message straight to Google search.
+Right now we're simply forwarding the users message straight to the full-text search.
 But what happens if their message is a followup that cannot be used as a standalone search query?

 Ideally what we should do is we should infer the search query from the entire conversation, and use that to perform the search.